Sen. Collins deals a potential lethal blow to GOP health care bill

 WASHINGTON — The GOP's last-ditch effort to repeal and replace Obamacare received what appeared to be a fatal blow Monday evening when Sen. Susan Collins, R-Maine, announced her decision not to support the bill, becoming the crucial third Republican to oppose it.

 Collins joins Sens.
-John McCain, R-Ariz., and Rand Paul, R-Ky., as GOP "no" votes.
-Unless one of them switches their position, Republicans can't muster the 50 votes needed to pass it.
+John McCain of Arizona and Rand Paul of Kentucky as GOP "no" votes.
+Unless one of them switches their position, Republicans can't muster the 50 voted needed to pass it.

 Momentum for the bill sputtered Monday morning even after a new version was released by authors Sens.
-Lindsey Graham and Bill Cassidy that included new incentives to appease the concerns of a handful of uncommitted Republican senators.
+Lindsey Graham of South Carolina and Bill Cassidy of Louisiana that included new incentives to appease the concerns of a handful of uncommitted Republican senators.

-GOP leaders faced a Saturday deadline to pass Graham-Cassidy with a simple Senate majority and it's still unclear if Republican leaders will put the bill before the Senate for a vote, even without the votes for it to pass.
+GOP leaders faced a Saturday deadline to pass Graham-Cassidy with a simple Senate majority, and it's still unclear if they will put the bill up for a vote without the votes for it to pass.

 Leaving a leadership meeting, Sen. Orrin Hatch, R-Utah, said, "I doubt it" when asked if Senate Majority Leader Mitch McConnell would bring the legislation to the floor for a vote.
 And that was before Collins had solidified her position against it.

-Collins' opposition caps off a months long effort to repeal the Affordable Care Act after years of campaign promises to do so.
-Senate Republicans failed to pass three other version of a repeal to Obamacare in late July when Collins, McCain and Sen. Lisa Murkowski, R-Alaska, all voted against it.
+Collins' opposition caps off a months-long effort to repeal the Affordable Care Act after years of campaign promises to do so.
+Senate Republicans failed to pass three other versions of a repeal to Obamacare in late July when Collins, McCain and Sen. Lisa Murkowski, R-Alaska, all voted against it.

 Murkowski has not yet indicated her position on Graham-Cassidy.

-Collins announced her position despite changes being made to the bill to get remaining holdouts on board.
-An analysis of state-by-state health care funding shows that under Graham-Cassidy, Maine would see a 43 percent increase in federal health care funds, Arizona would get an additional 14 percent, Kentucky another 4 percent and Alaska 3 percent.
-But Collins said despite the positive numbers, Maine would still lose money by dismantling the Affordable Care Act.
+Collins announced her position despite last-minute changes to the bill to get remaining holdouts on board.
+An analysis of state-by-state health care funding shows that under Graham-Cassidy, Maine would see a 43 percent increase in federal health care funds, Arizona would get an additional 14 percent, Kentucky 4 percent and Alaska 3 percent.

 Collins announced her position after an incomplete analysis of an earlier version of Graham-Cassidy by the Congressional Budget Office found that "millions" would lose their health insurance under the plan.

-The rushed process to meet a September 30 deadline before the legislation expires that allows passage with just a simple majority frustrated a handful of senators, including McCain who had more problems with the process than the substance.
+The rushed process to meet a Saturday deadline for allowing passage with just a simple majority frustrated a handful of senators, including McCain who had more problems with the process than with the substance.
 He came out against the bill on Friday.

-In an effort to calm the critics on a closed process, the Senate Finance Committee held the first and only hearing Monday afternoon on legislation.
+In an effort to calm the critics on process, the Senate Finance Committee held the first and only hearing Monday afternoon on the legislation.
 It turned out to be highly attended by passionate activists worried about their health care being stripped from them.

-Protestors filled the hallways outside the hearing room that snaked around the corner and down the length of a city block.
-Hundreds of people chanted "shame" as Graham entered the hearing room to testify before the committee.
+Protestors filled the hallways outside the hearing room, snaking around the corner and down the length of a city block.
+Hundreds of people chanted "shame" as Graham entered to testify before the committee.
 Voluminous protests inside the hearing room delayed the start of the hearing.
-Chairman Orrin Hatch, R-Utah, attempted to gavel in the committee but protestors drowned him out.
-Police dragged them out, many of whom are disabled and in wheelchairs, out one by one.
+Hatch, the committee's chairman, tried to gavel in the committee but protestors drowned him out.
+Police dragged them out, many disabled and in wheelchairs, one by one.
+The Capitol Police said Monday night that 181 protestors had been arrested at the demonstration.

 "The bill would have negative consequences on consumers and patients by further destabilizing the individual market; cutting Medicaid; pulling back on protections for pre-existing conditions; not ending taxes on health insurance premiums and benefits; and potentially allowing government-controlled, single-payer health care to grow," a summary of their testimony states.